laryn/cer/README.txt

 ACKNOWLEDGEMENTS

-As this is the next evolution of Corresponding Node References, I would like to say thanks for all the work done over on Corresponding Node References.
+This is the next generation of Corresponding Node References.
+So, thanks are due to everyone who ever worked on CNR!

 DESCRIPTION

-CER syncs the entity reference between two entity types which have an entity reference to each other, so double editing entities is no longer needed.
-If one entity has a reference, the other entity also receives a reference to the saved entity if it is referenced in that entity.
+CER keeps reference fields in sync.
+If entity Alice references entity Bob, CER will make Bob back-reference Alice automatically, and it will continue to keep the two in sync if either one is changed or deleted.
+CER does this by way of “presets”, which are relationships you set up between reference-type fields.

+By “reference-type fields”, I mean any kind of field that references an entity.
+Out of the box, CER can integrate with the following field types:

+- Entity Reference
+- Node Reference
+- User Reference
+- File (or Image)
+- Field Collection
+- Taxonomy Term Reference
+- Commerce Product Reference

+CER has an object-oriented API you can use to integrate other kinds of fields, if you need to.

 DEPENDENCIES

-- Drupal core 7.15 or better
+- Drupal core 7.15 or higher
 - Entity API

-In order to create presets (relationships between reference fields), Hierarchical Select is required.
+In order to create presets, Hierarchical Select is required.
 If it isn't installed, the preset creation form will complain and refuse to appear.
 Everything else will work properly, though.

-EXAMPLE

-Entity type A has an entity reference to entity type B and entity type B has an entity reference to entity type A. When you create entity X of type A and reference it to entity Y of type B entity Y will also receive an update in its entity reference field pointing to entity X.

-KNOWN ISSUES N' STUFF

-- This is an EXPERIMENTAL version of CER's 2.x-dev branch!
-It has been almost totally rewritten in order to support field collections.
-This approach also brings native support for Node Reference, User Reference, and Commerce Product Reference fields in addition to Entity Reference, and provides a rudimentary object-oriented API for customizing CER's behavior.

-- That being the case, I HIGHLY recommend that you test this update on a clone of your site, and not on your production (or even dev) site before using it in your normal environment!

-- The rewrite completely changed the way that presets are stored in the database, so this version DOES NOT support exporting to Features.
-This is a regression from the normal version of CER 2.x.
-If anyone out there knows the Features API well, a patch for this would be most welcome.
-Otherwise, I'll get to it soon enough.

-- You must run upgrade.php after updating to this version of CER, because CER's database table structure has changed.
-And be sure to clear your caches!
-This update introduces many new classes that need to be registered with the autoloader.

-- Now that CER natively supports node reference fields, it will take over Corresponding Node References when installed/updated, then deactivate it.
-All active CNR presets will be automatically converted to CER presets.

-- The frequent CerExceptions that plagued the previous version of CER 2.x are gone (rejoice)!
-  When CER encounters an error, it will silently log the error to Watchdog with detailed information about exactly which entities and fields failed to work, and why.
-So if something is failing for no apparent reason, the first thing to do is check the logs.

-- It's important to understand that CER does NOT necessarily operate in the administrative context.
-To do so would potentially introduce a gaping security vulnerability.
-CER only has as much privilege as the currently logged-in (or not logged-in) user.
-This applies to all levels of CER's operation, from loading referenceable entities to modifying field values.
-Carefully consider your entity-level and field-level permissions, especially if you're using modules which control access to entities and/or fields!

-- Although translatable fields are supported, it may be a bit flaky due to the ambiguities inherent in language handling.
+CREATING PRESTS

+CER won’t do anything until you create at least one preset.
+To create a preset, visit admin/config/content/cer and click Add Preset.
+You will need Hierarchical Select installed to continue.

+Use the hierarchical select widget to drill down to the field you want to use for the left side of the preset, then click Continue.
+You’ll see another hierarchical select widget show up; use that to drill down to the field to use for the right side of the preset.
+Click Save, and you’re all set!

+THINGS YOU SHOULD KNOW

+- If you’re updating from CER 1.x or 2.x, you MUST clear all your caches *before* running update.php so that new classes can be registered with the autoloader!
+If you don’t do this, you are likely to receive fatal errors during the update.

+- At the moment, exporting CER presets to Features is not supported (it is supported in 1.x and 2.x).
+I’ll restore this functionality soon.

+- If you have Corresponding Node References installed, CER will disable it and take over its field relationships.

+- Everything CER does, it does in a normal security context.
+This can lead to unexpected behavior if you’re not aware of it.
+In other words, if you don’t have the permission to view a specific node, don’t expect CER to be able to reference it when logged in as you.
+Be mindful of your entity/field permissions!

 - devel_generate does not play nicely with CER, especially where field collections are concerned.
+The results are utterly unpredictable.

+ROAD MAP

+If any of this stuff interests you, I wholeheartedly encourage you to submit patches or contribute in any way you can!

+- Full test coverage
+- Features integration
+- Performance enhancement
+- Documentation

 MAINTAINER